-EAC Fund’s partners focus on empowering orphaned and vulnerable children and youth so that they develop into healthy, productive members of their communities committed to improving the lives of those around them.
+EAC Fund’s partners focus on empowering orphaned and vulnerable school children and youth so that they develop into healthy, productive members of their communities committed to improving the lives of those around them.
 Our current partners include:

 Nchiru Children's Village